CourseReps/ECEN489-Spring2016/Project1/REPORT.md

         entry = db.AddNewEntry(receiveJson.toString());             //Make sure to switch the entry when debugging test=6;
 ```
+Some minor reformating had to be done to JSON object to correct the mismatch between John's functions and the JSON being passed.

 ###Tomcat DB Interaction - John Lusher II
 ----